 You are here

 MATTHIAS PINTSCHER is the Music Director of the Ensemble InterContemporain, entering his second season in 2014/15.
 He continues his partnership with the BBC Scottish Symphony Orchestra as its Artist-in-Association, conducting concerts in both the regular subscription and contemporary series, covering the entire repertoire of music from the Baroque period to contemporary.
-In May 2014, he also began a three-year appointment as Artist-in-Residence with the Danish National Symphony and Chamber Orchestras.
+In May 2014, he also began a three-year appointment as Artist-in-Residence with the orchestras of the Danish National Radio.
 Equally accomplished as conductor and composer, Pintscher sees his two main spheres of activity as entirely complementary; he has created significant works for the world’s leading orchestras, and his intrinsic understanding of the score from the composer’s perspective informs his ability to communicate on the podium.

 During summer 2014, Pintscher traveled on tour with the Ensemble InterContemporain to the Lucerne Festival, in addition to performances with the Lucerne Festival Academy Orchestra and Ensemble.
 He made his debut with the New York Philharmonic in May/June 2014 at its inaugural Biennial, conducting and curating the Beyond Recall program that he created for the 2013 Salzburg Festival, and which the NY Phil presented in conjunction with the Museum of Modern Art.